 - Where you found the article cited (Avery Index, Proquest, Google Scholar, etc.)

-Distance M. Arch students may check out up to 15 library books at one time.
-Students can either check these books out during their onsite residency or request to have the books mailed to them during the course of the semester.
-The borrowing period for Distance Masters students is four weeks.
-Books may also be renewed unless a hold is placed on that book by another patron.
+Distance students can either check these books out during their onsite residency or request to have the books mailed to them during the course of the semester.
 The library covers the cost of mailing out book material, but students are responsible for returning the books to the Library.

 How to Request a Book Delivery